Cargo owners accustomed to the availability of surge freight capacity — at a price — may find 2018 to be the year when it all changed.

 What can shippers do?

-A second action, to invoke a somewhat over-used but still meaningful phrase, is to do everything possible to be a “shipper of choice.”
+A second action, to invoke a somewhat over-used but still meaningful phrase, is to do everything you can to be a “shipper of choice.”
 Carriers will make sure to earmark their scarce capacity to those true partners that place an appropriate value by making sure to keep the drivers and equipment moving.

 The days when shippers could count on carriers to pull the fat out of the fire when things get tight appear to be over.
 Surge capacity will be very costly, if it is available at all.
 This will make it even more difficult to meet the ever-increasing service demands of today’s e-commerce influenced buyers.